kigster/sym/README.md

 ### How It Works

-  1. You start with a piece of sensitive __data__ you want to protect.
-This can be a file or a string.
-  2. You generate a new encryption key, that will be used to both encrypt and decrypt the data.
+  1. You generate a new encryption key, that will be used to both encrypt and decrypt the data.
 The key is 256 bits, or 32 bytes, or 45 bytes when base64-encoded, and can be generated with `sym -g`.
      * You can optionally password protect the key with `sym -gp`
      * You can save the key into a file `sym -gpo key-file`
-     * Or you can save it into the OS-X Keychain, with `sym -gpx keychain-name`
+     * Or you can save it into the OS-X Keychain, with `sym -gpcx keychain-name`, while caching its password for a period of time.
      * or you can print it to STDOUT, which is the default.
+  2. You then take a piece of sensitive __data__ that you want to encrypt.
+This can be a file or a string.
   3. You can then use the key to encrypt sensitive __data__, with `sym -e [key-option] [data-option]`, passing it the key in several accepted ways.
 Smart flag `-k` automatically interpretes the source of the key, by trying:
      * a file with a pathname.
      * or environment variable